semiod-github/semiod-github.github.io/udemy2.md

 			password: mypassword

      51 Mounting Secrets in Containers
-	2 approaches to acheive this
+	2 approaches to achieve this
 	1. Volumes
 	2. Environment Variable.